clulab/processors/docs/processors.md

 ## Using processors from Java

 Scala is (largely) compatible with Java, so this library can be directly used from Java.
 The code below shows an example.
-This code is also available in the `org.clulab.processors.ProcessorsJavaExample` class.
+This code is also available in the `org.clulab.processors.apps.ProcessorsJavaExample` class.

 ```java
 package org.clulab.processors;